Cameraegg Compare logoCameraegg

 Do the Ace Pro 2 and GR IV have in-body image stabilization?

-Ace Pro 2 does not have IBIS, while gR IV has in-body image stabilization.
+Ace Pro 2 uses FlowState electronic stabilization (electronic), while GR IV has in-body image stabilization.

 Which shoots faster bursts — the Ace Pro 2 or the GR IV?